Skip to main content

 Rancher Web ConsoleNamespace deletedNamespace automatically removed from Portworx Backup

-Rancher Web ConsoleNamespace moved to a different projectVisible in Portworx Backup web console provided the project belongs to the same cluster
+Rancher Web ConsoleNamespace moved to a different projectVisible in Portworx Backup web console only if the user’s group is mapped to the new project in Rancher.
+If the user’s group is not mapped, the namespace is no longer visible.

 Rancher Web ConsoleNew namespace createdNot visible in Portworx Backup until mapped to user/group in Rancher